nicholas-wilcox/tailwind-snippet-obsidian-plugin/README.md

 The file contents should be a JSON object.
 This is useful if you want to replace or extend Tailwind's default theme.

+### Tailwind content

+You can specify file globs relative to your vault's configuration directory that will be included in Tailwind's process.
+You should use this if other files contain Tailwind CSS class names besides your Markdown files.

 ## Developer Notes

 Take note of the distinction between the name of the repository and the ID of the plugin.